facelessuser/coloraide/docs/src/markdown/distance.md

 distance.
 Some are simply Euclidean distance withing a certain color space, some are far more complex.

-If no `method` is specified, the default implementation is ∆E^\*^~ab~ (CIE76) which uses a simple Euclidean distancing algorithm on the CIELAB color space.
-It is fast, but not as accurate as later iterations of the algorithm as CIELAB is not actually as perceptually uniform as it was thought when CIELAB was originally developed.
+If no `method` is specified, the default implementation is ∆E^\*^~ab~ (CIE76) which uses a simple Euclidean distancing algorithm on the CIELab color space.
+It is fast, but not as accurate as later iterations of the algorithm as CIELab is not actually as perceptually uniform as it was thought when CIELab was originally developed.

 ```playground
 Color("red").delta_e("blue")
 ```

 When `method` is set, the specified ∆E algorithm will be used instead.
-For instance, below we use ∆E~00~ which is a more complex algorithm that accounts for the CIELAB's weakness in perceptually uniformity.
+For instance, below we use ∆E~00~ which is a more complex algorithm that accounts for the CIELab's weakness in perceptually uniformity.
 It does come at the cost of being a little slower.

 ```playground